Differential Privacy for Symbolic Systems with Application to Markov Chains: Privacy Background and Problem Statements

 \begin{defn}[Word Adjacency] Fix a length~$n \in \mathbb{N}^+$ and an adjacency parameter~$k \in \mathbb{N}$.
 The word adjacency relation on~$\Sigma^n$ is $\textnormal{Adj}_{n,k}=\big\{(w_1,w_2) \mid d(w_1,w_2)\leq k\big\}$. \end{defn}

 Two words in~$\Sigma^n$ are adjacent if the Hamming distance between them is no more than~$k$.
 For example, consider Figure~\ref{fig:example_adjacency}, where the robot can travel from~$(1,1)$ to~$(5,5)$ along Path~$1$,~$2$, or~$3$.
 Each path gives a length~$9$ word of grid cells the robot traverses.
 With~$k=3$, Paths~$1$ and~$2$ are word adjacent (since they differ in two points), but Path~$3$ is not word adjacent to the other two (due to differing in more than 3 points).
 Adjacent words must be made approximately indistinguishable, and~$k$ is the size of difference that must be masked.

+We define adjacency in terms of the Hamming distance because this allows the mechanisms we develop to protect sensitive differences between trajectories.
+For example, suppose a vehicle unexpectedly deviates from its nominal commute and that we would like to mask this deviation using differential privacy.
+If the nominal trajectory and the deviating trajectory are adjacent to each other, then differential privacy will render the deviating trajectory approximately indistinguishable from the nominal trajectory, thereby concealing the sensitive deviation.
+It is precisely these protections that we attain by defining adjacency in terms of the Hamming distance between such trajectories.
+We note as well that differential privacy for state space systems (with numerical trajectories) defines adjacency in terms of an appropriate metric in an~$\ell_p$-space~\cite{Ny2014}, and thus our use of the Hamming distance is the natural analog of existing work for the symbolic setting.

 We next introduce the definition of differential privacy for symbolic systems we use throughout this paper.

 \begin{defn}[Word Differential Privacy] Fix a probability space $(\Omega, \mathcal{F}, \mathbb{P})$, an adjacency parameter~$k \in \mathbb{N}$, a length~$n \in \mathbb{N}^+$, and a privacy parameter~$\epsilon > 0$.
 A mechanism $M_w:\Sigma^n\times\Omega\to\Sigma^n$ is word $\epsilon$-differentially private if, for all words $(w_1,w_2)\in\textnormal{Adj}_{n,k}$ and all~$L \subseteq \Sigma^n$, it satisfies $\mathbb{P}\big[M_w(w_1)\in L\big] \leq e^\epsilon\mathbb{P}\big[M_w(w_2)\in L\big]$. \end{defn}